Constructing metric spaces from systems of walls: Appendix. Quasimorphisms (with Davide Spriano)

 \part{Appendix. {} Quasimorphisms \textmd{(with Davide Spriano)}}

 The purpose of this appendix is to study the vector space $\widetilde{\QM}(\Gamma)$ of (nontrivial, homogeneous) quasimorphisms of groups $\Gamma$ acting coboundedly on spaces with strongly contracting geodesics.
-We use the construction of Section~\ref{sec:contracting} together with the Bestvina--Fujiwara criterion \cite{bestvinafujiwara:bounded}.
-The first step is the following, which may be of independent interest.
+We use the hyperbolic core together with the Bestvina--Fujiwara criterion \cite{bestvinafujiwara:bounded}, which we now recall.